 - 1. Whisk the yolks in a medium saucepan off the stove.
 Gradually whisk in the evaporated milk.
 Add the sugars, butter, and salt and cook over medium-high heat, whisking constantly, until the mixture is boiling, frothy, and slightly thickened, about 6 minutes.

 - 2. Pour the mixture into a bowl, whisk in the vanilla, then stir in the coconut.
-Let cool until just warm.
+Let cool until room temperature.
 Cover with plastic wrap and refrigerate until cool, at least 2 hours or up to 3 days.
 (Do not add the pecans now or they’ll turn soggy.
-Have a little patience, my friend.)
+Have a little patience.)

-- 3. Heat the oven to 350°F (175°C) and adjust an oven rack to the lower-middle position.
+- 4. Keep your oven at 350°F (175°C) and adjust an oven rack to the lower-middle position.
 Combine the chocolate and cocoa in a small bowl and then add the boiling water over.
 Let stand to melt the chocolate, about 2 minutes.
 Whisk until smooth and let stand until room temperature.

-- 7. Stir the toasted pecans into the chilled filling.
-Set one cake on a serving platter or cardboard round cut slightly smaller than the cake, and the second cake on a work surface (or leave it on the wire rack).
-With a serrated knife held so that the blade is parallel with the work surface, use a sawing motion to cut each cake into two even layers.
-Starting with the first cake, carefully lift off the top layer and set aside.
+- 8. Stir the toasted pecans into the chilled filling.
+Set 1 cake layer on a serving platter or cardboard round that’s cut slightly smaller than the cake.
+Place the second cake on a work surface or leave it on the wire rack.
+Hold a serrated knife held so the blade is parallel with the work surface and use a sawing motion to cut each cake into 2 equal layers.
+Carefully lift the top layer off each cake.

-- 8. Using an icing spatula, distribute about 1 cup filling evenly on the cake, spreading the filling to the very edge of the cake and leveling the surface.
-Carefully place the upper cake layer on top of the filling; repeat using the remaining filling and cake layers.
-Dust any crumbs off the platter and serve.
+- 9. Using an icing spatula, distribute about 1 cup filling evenly on the cake layer on the serving platter or cardboard round, spreading the filling to the very edge of the cake and evening the surface.
+Carefully place the upper cake layer on top of the filling.
+Repeat using the remaining filling and cake layers.
+Dust any crumbs from the platter and serve.
 (The cake may be refrigerated, covered loosely with foil, up to 4 hours.
 If the cake has been refrigerated longer than 2 hours, let it stand at room temperature for 15 to 20 minutes before slicing and serving.)